 — How do you define Customer Success?

-— I define customer success as not just the end goal, but rather the complete journey.
+— What is client success for me?
+I define customer success as not just the end goal, but rather the complete journey.

 Naturally, if we can help a client increase sales or appointments, that’s a win.

 But, if their journey (starting with a trial subscription) is seamless and pain-free — that’s even better!

 — What do you think the ultimate Desired Outcome is for Reply users?

 — The desired outcomes – the customer success goals – for our users vary so much because our clients are using Reply for so many different things.

 For example, some clients are looking for high reply rates and appointments while others are not so concerned with reply rates but more so with driving traffic to their websites/blog posts; for those clients, having a high click rate is the goal.

 When the Client Success team knows what their specific goals are, we can help create and tailor campaigns to help them achieve those goals and get their specific “client successes”.